How Old Do You Have To Be To Work Construction

 What Is the Minimum Age to Work in Construction?

 In Canada, the rules vary by province.
-In real terms, in Ontario, for instance, you can start working in construction at 14 with a work permit, but again, safety is the priority.
+In Ontario, for instance, you can start working in construction at 14 with a work permit, but again, safety is the priority.
 In the UK, the minimum age is 16 for most construction roles, though 14-year-olds can work in non-hazardous environments under strict supervision.

 Apprenticeships and Entry-Level Roles